adnanvazshola/Liechan_POS/README.md

 # Liechan POS

-## Single Page Application using Livewire 8 and Livewire 2
+## Single Page Application using Laravel 8 and Livewire 2

 ### Ingredient